Elephant hawk moth

 What is elephant hawk moth?

 Large (80-85mm long) brown or green caterpillars with black and pink eye spots and a small black horn on the rear end.
 Usually found in late summer to early autumn.
-Extensive damage to garden plants is rare, but caterpillar feeding does cause some defoliation.
+The caterpillar feeds on leaves but extensive damage to garden plants is rare, and the moth can be encouraged.

 If damage is likely to be extensive when feeding caterpillars are found they can be removed by hand and possibly transferred to one of the wildflower hosts such as rosebay willowherb.